(A) Layout Resources

 Views

-• Views are the fundamental building blocks used to create a user interface (UI) in an app.
+• Views are the fundamental building blocks used to create an app’s user interface (UI).

-• Each view represents a visual component that the user can interact with or that displays information.
+• Each view represents a visual component that the user can interact with or display information.

-• Views are the basic or fundamental building block/object of the user interface which is created from the View class.
+• Views are the fundamental building block/object of the user interface created from the View class.

 • Views is a small/large rectangular area on the screen and is responsible for drawing and event handling in the Android app.